 Extended wet detention basins are similar to dry detention basin with the difference that wet detention basins have a permanent body of water.
 Storm runoff is captured in the wet basin, raising the water level above the level of permanent pool.
 Then, the excess water accumulation dissipates at a 40-hour release rate.
 Detention capacity is enough to handle up to the 100-year storm events.
+Normal water depth at the deepest point of the pond, is approximately eight feet.
 Due to the constant presence of water, it is essential to keep the wet basin maintained at all times.
 Table 3 below is looking at the maintenance guidelines for the wet detention basin.